louieaveline/MinecraftServerBot/README.md

 ## Multilingual Support

-The “Pink Soda Bot” bot offers multilingual support, allowing users to choose the language in which they interact with the bot.
+This bot bot offers multilingual support, allowing users to choose the language in which they interact with the bot.

 ### How to change the language